 Art Therapy in Primary Schools

-If you would like Art Therapy in schools please click here.
-I am also available through Birmingham Centre for the Arts Therapies.
-Art Therapy is a well-established intervention with children in schools.
+I am not working in schools at present as I have chosen to centre my practice on adults with a later diagnosis of neurodiversity.
+I have experience working in pre-school, primary and secondary schools as well as for a child and family service.
 Art Therapy supports children to communicate and learn about; feelings emotions, thoughts, and experiences.
 Art Therapy uses processes, activities and materials familiar to children, centred on creativity and play.

-Within schools I work with staff and parents to identify individual and group needs including; emotional, behavioural, and physical difficulties as well as religious, cultural or language barriers alongside family and environmental concerns.
+Within schools I have worked with staff and parents to identify individual and group needs including; emotional, behavioural, and physical difficulties as well as religious, cultural or language barriers alongside family and environmental concerns.

 Who might Art Therapy benefit?